 Why this programme

-- The programme is unique in examining Southern Europe as a distinct region with its own identity and global role.
+- This Erasmus Mundus Joint Master Degree (EMJMD) programme is unique in examining Southern Europe as a distinct region with its own identity and global role.
 Themes include democracy and protest, migration, social and economic change, nationalism, European integration and the new trade and security challenges that are reshaping the region.

-- Multiple mobilities allow for a truly international learning experience.
+- Multiple mobility periods allow for a truly international learning experience.
 Immersion into South European society and culture, experience of diverse educational systems, and needs-based language training in all major South European languages offer in depth knowledge of the region.

 - Research and professional tracks are available for maximum choice in curriculum building.
 The research track leads to a dissertation while the professional track leads to a substantial work placement and a professional project.

-- Consortium partners include University of Glasgow, Universidad Autónoma de Madrid, Aix-Marseille Université, National and Kapodistrian University of Athens, LUISS Guido Carli Rome and Instituto de Ciências Sociais da Universidade de Lisboa.
+- EMJMD consortium partners include University of Glasgow, Universidad Autónoma de Madrid, Aix-Marseille Université, National and Kapodistrian University of Athens, LUISS Guido Carli Rome and Instituto de Ciências Sociais da Universidade de Lisboa.

 - An innovative summer school offering dissertation training will be held annually over 10 days in July in Lisbon, Portugal.